Philosophy

 What Is Sufism?

-Sufism is the mystical tradition within Islam focused on direct personal experience of God through devotion, meditation, and spiritual purification.
+Sufism (Arabic: tasawwuf) is the mystical and ascetic tradition within Islam that seeks direct, personal experience of God through practices of devotion.

 What Is Taoism?